 What can go wrong in your finance tech stack

-Disjointed systems and legacy software in your tech stack place unnecessary stress on your team and wastes time and resources.
+Disjointed systems and legacy software in your fintech stack place unnecessary stress on your team and waste time and resources.
 This waste is amplified when your existing tech stack requires more manpower, connectors, or costly professional services to manage, maintain, and update.

 As you build out your finance tech stack, consider the following best practices:

-How to build a flexible, future-proof finance tech stack
+How to build a flexible, future-proof finance service tech stack

 Understand build vs. buy decisions